How to Manage LLC Structure in 6 Steps

 What does it mean to control an entity?
 Control in the legal sense includes financial or management control of the entity.
 For purposes of entity management, though, we simply mean that the entity is in the corporate family and that you are responsible for the entity’s compliance and filings.

-While this step is not strictly necessary (you can skip to the second step), it will make creating the corporate structure quicker with better data integrity.
+Skipping the registry While this step is not strictly necessary (you can skip to the second step), it will make creating the corporate structure quicker with better data integrity.

 It is helpful to distinguish between related and unrelated entities.
 Related entities share a broader corporate family.
 Unrelated entities are individuals or companies which have some ownership relationship to our LLC but are not part of the corporate family.